rugbyprof/5143-Client-Server/README.md

 chmod +x Server.py
 ```

-To run each file, you need to get your own ip address.
+To run each file, you need to determine your own ip address.
 I have a function [here](helpers.py) that tells you what your IP is and then fill in info as appropriate.
+Or run `whatsmyip.py` in this repo :)

 Edit [config.py](config.py) and add your own info.
 I created this so I wouldn't have to type in the params everytime.